encse/cubesats/README.md

 This tool tries to combine these, filling out the missing pieces.

 It's not a bullet proof solution though.
 Frames are ordered by timestamp, then the header of the first image blocks are examined.
-If it has not changed since the previous image, it's supposed that we are dealing with the same reception again.
+If it has not changed since the previous image, it's supposed that we are dealing with the same transmission again.